-Dayoung Hong is a product designer from Seoul, Korea.
-She obtained her BFA in Industrial Design from Sookmyung Women’s University, and has experience working across a broad range of design fields including UX/UI, graphic design, package design and editorial design.
-In 2014, her work was highlighted at the Seoul Design Festival.
-Before moving to NYC, she participated in an industry-academic project with SAMSUNG ITS and worked for a package design company.
-Dayoung believes that design created out of love towards humans and understanding of human nature will truly move everyone.
-Her goal is to develop user-friendly designs by determining what users need through observation of their subconscious habits and behaviors.
+Dayoung is a product and UX designer for Critical Mass.
+She creates digital screen experiences and interactive prototypes for clients including BMW USA.
+She obtained her BFA in Industrial Design from Sookmyung Women’s University, and has worked in several design fields including UX/UI, graphic design, package design and editorial design.
+In 2014, Dayoung work was highlighted at the Seoul Design Festival.
+Before moving to NYC, she participated in an industry-academic project with SAMSUNG ITS.
+Dayoung's thesis, entitled Pygmalion: Creating systems to empower people with social anxiety disorder, was presented in May 2017.

 Josh is one of the co-founders and lead designers for Double Take Labs—a transdisciplinary design studio making exhibitions, robots and installations for clients such as MoMA Store.
 Prior to establishing Double Take Labs, he was a design and electrical engineering intern at Tomorrow Lab, and design director at Throughlines.
 Prior to joining the MFA Products of Design program, Josh graduated from the University of Pennsylvania with a Bachelors in Architecture, and then worked as an architectural lighting designer and theatre consultant for Schuler Shook in Chicago, IL.
 His thesis, entitled Awe and Astonishment: Wonder in the Age of Democratized Magic, aims to inspire wonder and awe through the design of products, services, and experiences.